remla23-team19/model-training/README.md

 dvc pull
 ```

 > Note: this will require you to authenticate with Google Drive, and you will need to have access to the shared folder.
-Therefore, the data is also available in the `data` folder.
+Therefore, the data is also available in the `/data` folder already.
 This is not normally the case (especially with large files), but we are doing this for the sake of the project to demonstrate the use of `dvc` and best practices.
+If you want to use `dvc repro` to reproduce the pipeline, you will need to add the datafiles to the `.gitignore` file.
+Normally, they would not be tracked or present and would be downloaded via `dvc pull` or `dvc repro`.

 ### Pipeline